2 Care, prevention and counselling

 6. What is a three-generation family tree?

-This is a drawing (a pedigree) of three generations of that family showing normal individuals and those who have a congenital disorder or are carriers of a congenital disorder.
+This is a drawing (a pedigree) of three generations of that family showing individuals with and without a congenital disorder as well as carriers of a congenital disorder.

 7. What is the value of a three-generation family tree?